Battle of Shakar Kheda

-The Battle of Shakar Kheda took place on 11 October 1724 at (Fathekheda) in Berar and 350 kilometres from Aurangabad between Nizam-ul-Mulk and Mubariz Khan, Subedar of the Deccan.
+The Battle of Shakar Kheda took place on 11 October 1724 at (Fathekheda) in Berar Subah and 350 kilometres from Aurangabad between Nizam-ul-Mulk, Asaf Jah I and Mubariz Khan, Subedar of the Deccan.

 Prelude

-In 1714, Mughal emperor Farrukhsiyar appointed Nizam-ul-Mulk (also known as Nizam, Nizam I, and Asaf Jah I) as Viceroy of the Deccan.
-Deccan consisted of six Mughal governorates (Subah): Khandesh, Bijapur, Berar, Aurangabad, Hyderabad, Bidar, and Carnatic region was sub-Subah administered partly by the governor of Bijapur and Hyderabad.
+In 1714, Mughal emperor Farrukhsiyar appointed Nizam-ul-Mulk, Asaf Jah I as Viceroy of the Deccan.
+Deccan consisted of six Mughal governorates (Subah): Khandesh, Bijapur, Berar Subah, Aurangabad, Hyderabad Subah, Bidar, and Carnatic region was sub-Subah administered partly by the governor of Bijapur and Hyderabad.
 In 1721, Nizam was commissioned to Delhi and became Prime Minister of the Mughal Empire.
 His differences with the court nobles led him to resign from all the imperial responsibilities in 1723 and leave for Deccan.

-Under the influence of Nizam's opponents, Mughal Emperor Muhammad Shah issued a decree to Mubariz Khan, the governor of Hyderabad, to prevent the Nizam from taking the Deccan province under his control.
+Under the influence of Nizam's opponents, Mughal Emperor Muhammad Shah issued a decree to Mubariz Khan, the governor of Hyderabad Subah, to prevent the Nizam from taking the Deccan province under his control.
 Nizam and Mubariz Khan confronted each other at Shakar Kheda (a valley in present-day Buldhana district, Berar Subah, 140 km from Aurangabad), resulting in the Battle of Shakar Kheda.